Rākino Island: History

 Sir George Grey, governor of New Zealand, bought Rākino in 1862.
 He ordered trees and started building a house in Home Bay but he lost interest when Kawau Island became available.
 During the 1860s the prisoners from the Invasion of the Waikato phase of the New Zealand Wars were brought to Auckland, some were housed in the hulks Marion and Manukau at anchor in the harbour and a small party was settled at Rākino, where a house and gardening supplies were provided.
 The experiment was a failure and soon abandoned.
 There is an entry in the Appendices to the House of Representatives Journal which says "Ihaka did not thrive much on the island and died there, it is presumed of homesickness and a broken heart."

 In 1874 Albert Sanford leased the island from Sir George Grey before his wife, Elizabeth Sanford, bought it in 1904.
 He and his family lived there for nearly 80 years.
 He was one of the founders of the Auckland commercial fishing fleet.
 His company started on Rākino Island in 1881, and he sold fish on the wharves at the bottom of Queen St. “Sanford Limited” was incorporated in 1904.
 The family home he built still stands in Home Bay.
 It was built of kauri logs rafted from Mercury Bay on the Coromandel Peninsula.

-In 1963, the island was bought by Dr Maxwell Rickard, president of the UPO (United Peoples' Organisation (Worldwide) Incorporated), with the aim of setting up a philanthropic community.
+In 1963, the island was bought by Maxwell Rickard, president of the UPO (United Peoples' Organisation (Worldwide) Incorporated), with the aim of setting up a philanthropic community.
 Rickard was a clinical psychologist and hypnotherapist and also owned an Auckland nightclub and toured as a professional hypnotherapist under the name "The Great Ricardo".
 Plans for the island included a clinic for disturbed and nervous patients, an international orphanage, a refuge for unmarried mothers and homes for the elderly.
 However, these plans did not eventuate and the island was subdivided in 1965 into 25 blocks of 10 acre and 125 smaller pieces of land which sold for between £2500 and £6000.

 Communication on the island was a problem, so the world's first solar-powered telephone was installed.
 While widespread use of mobile phones has reduced reliance on landlines, the phone is still in use and local calling to Auckland is free.

 Biodiversity

 In 2002 the invasive Norwegian rat was eradicated from Rākino Island.

+This has enabled native birds to establish in significant numbers.
+Birds now present on Rakino Island include: